marcellomaugeri/User-Empowered-Federated-Learning-in-Automotive/README.md

 ## Troubleshooting
 - The generator for the tflite model requires tensorflow-cpu==2.9.2, if you have a different version of tensorflow installed, please create a virtual environment and install the required version.
 If your architecture does not support tensorflow-cpu (e.g. Apple Silicon), you can run the code on Colab.
-- In MacOS there is a broken dependency in the client code (protoc).
-We will polish the solution soon.
+- In MacOS there is a broken dependency in the flower_tflite code (protoc).
+To fix this, go in client/flower_tflite/build.gradle, comment line 36 and uncomment line 38.